Spyware007/FlipVerse/README.md

 <br>

-● Converting ownership authenticity and product warranty cards into decaying NFTs.
+● Converting ownership authenticity and product warranty cards into decaying NFTs.<br>
-● For instance, allow brands and retailers to introduce an NFT for each of their products, which allows customers to receive the physical product along with a digital version of it.
+● For instance, allow brands and retailers to introduce an NFT for each of their products, which allows customers to receive the physical product along with a digital version of it.<br>
-● Customers can then use the digital NFT to verify the authenticity of their product, prove their ownership of their product, and transfer ownership of them upon resale.
+● Customers can then use the digital NFT to verify the authenticity of their product, prove their ownership of their product, and transfer ownership of them upon resale.<br>
-● The brand/retailer should also be able to tie the digital NFT to its warranty program, allowing owners to track repairs and replacements to the original item.
+● The brand/retailer should also be able to tie the digital NFT to its warranty program, allowing owners to trackrepairs and replacements to the original item.<br>
-● Decay the NFT once the warranty is over.
+● Decay the NFT once the warranty is over.<br>
-● You can use the Polygon blockchain to deploy your solution and demo the final product as a web prototype
+● You can use the Polygon blockchain to deploy your solution and demo the final product as a web prototype<br>

+---

 ## Tech Stack 💻

+---

 ### Frontend :